colinmollenhour/Cm_RedisSession/README.md

 This extension can be installed with either Composer or modman.

+**Important:** The 3.0.0 release is packaged exclusively as a composer module and cannot be installed with modman.
+If you do not use composer stick with the 2.x release.

 The Magento Compiler feature is currently not supported.

 #### Modman Installation ####